nerficg-project/.github/profile/README.md

 # Welcome to the NeRFICG project page!

-NeRFICG is a flexible PyTorch framework for simple and efficient implementation of neural radiance fields and rasterization-based view synthesis methods, including a GUI for interactive rendering.
+NeRFICG is a flexible PyTorch framework for simple and efficient implementation and evaluation of neural radiance fields and rasterization-based view synthesis methods, including a GUI for interactive rendering.

 <div class="image-row">
 <a href="resources/teaser_videos/inpc.mp4">